WORKPLACE HEALTH AND SAFETY POLICY

 (c) If you are not comfortable to raise a complaint with or seek support from your manager or supervisor (for example, if you have a complaint about your manager or supervisor) then you may take your matter to a higher level manager or supervisor.

-(b) In addition, in case of emergency, please observe the following:
+(b) In addition, in case of emergency, please follow the directions of any managers, supervisors, or emergency support personnel.

 (________) 22 85588 588528 228552 2552 255 8252822 22885222222 525 825828 85885 552 5882888882 22 252 258888 552 2222 88252 525 25222582 8222885225.